alainpin/alainpineda/content/authors/admin/_index.md

 **I am on the job market during the 2023-24 academic year.**

 I am originally from Mexico City and previously worked in the Research Department of Mexico’s central bank (Banxico).
 I received my MA and BA in Economics from Instituto Tecnológico Autónomo de México (ITAM).

-If you're a Mexican student considering a PhD in Economics you can find resources in [Aplicar desde México](https://aplicardesdemexico.github.io/).